The Early Repigmentation Pattern of Vitiligo Is Related to the Source of Melanocytes and the Choice of Therapy: A Retrospective Cohort Study

 TLDR Repigmentation patterns in vitiligo depend on melanocyte source, lesion status, and therapy choice.

-The study analyzed 116 patients with vitiligo to understand the relationship between early repigmentation patterns, clinical characteristics, and therapeutic choices.
-It was found that perifollicular repigmentation was more common in completely depigmented lesions, non-sun exposed areas, stable stages, and those treated with narrow band ultraviolet B (NB-UVB).
-Marginal repigmentation was frequent in completely depigmented lesions treated without NB-UVB and facial lesions treated with topical vitamin D analogs (TVDAs) monotherapy.
+The study analyzed the early repigmentation patterns in vitiligo patients, focusing on the relationship between these patterns, clinical characteristics, and therapeutic choices.
+It included 116 patients and 326 lesions, examining factors such as depigmentation degree, location, stage, distribution, and treatment.
+The findings indicated that perifollicular repigmentation was more common in completely depigmented lesions, non-sun-exposed areas, stable stages, and those treated with narrow band ultraviolet B (NB-UVB).
+Marginal repigmentation was frequent in completely depigmented lesions not treated with NB-UVB and facial lesions treated with topical vitamin D analogs (TVDAs).
 Diffuse repigmentation predominated in incompletely depigmented lesions, sun-exposed areas, progressive stages, and truncal lesions treated with TVDAs.
-The study concluded that repigmentation patterns in vitiligo depend on the source and status of melanocytes and the chosen therapy.
+The study concluded that repigmentation patterns in vitiligo depend on the melanocyte source and status, as well as the chosen therapy.

 Discuss this study in the Community →